12 Facebook Tips for Seniors – Help Your Loved One Get Started

 Set Up a Profile with Privacy in Mind

-Privacy is a major safety issue on social media.
-It’s important that you sit down with your loved one and help them create a profile.
-As you create the profile, pay careful attention to the following privacy settings.
+Privacy is a significant safety issue on social media.
+It’s essential that you sit down with your loved one and help them create a profile.
+As you make the profile, consider the following privacy settings carefully.

 Password Settings

-Help your loved one set up a secure password that they can remember, and encourage them not to share the password with anyone.
-In choosing a password, remind your loved one that easy-to-guess passwords like birthdates and pet names aren’t terribly secure and may leave their account vulnerable to hacking.
-Make sure that the profile is linked with an active email account so that your loved one may request a password reset if they ever forget their password.
+Help your loved one set up a secure password that they can remember and encourage them not to share it with anyone.
+When choosing a password, remind your loved one that easy-to-guess passwords like birthdates and pet names aren’t secure and may leave their account vulnerable to hacking.
+Ensure the profile is linked with an active email account so your loved one may request a password reset if they ever forget their password.

 Post Privacy Settings

-The post privacy settings for your loved one’s account are some of the most important privacy settings.
-As a rule of thumb, it’s generally best to choose the tightest Facebook privacy settings possible.
-Always restrict the users who can view the content your loved one posts to only those users who are friends with your loved one’s profile.
+The post privacy settings for your loved one’s account are some of the most important.
+As a rule of thumb, choosing the tightest Facebook privacy settings is generally best.
+Permanently restrict the users who can view the content your loved one posts to only those who are friends with your loved one’s profile.
 This simple setting can help to prevent strangers from commenting on posts and sharing photos that your loved one may not want shared.
-Don’t forget to also turn off geographic or location tracking on your loved one’s account.
+Remember to turn off geographic or location tracking on your loved one’s account.

 Messaging Settings